-So I signed on the dotted lines to have that removed, thinking, Okay, now we’re okay, we’re going to be able to go home finally, only to find out that when they came back from that surgery, they said he had an AVM, which is a arteriovenous malformation.
+So I signed on the dotted lines to have that removed, thinking, Okay, now we’re okay, we’re going to be able to go home finally, only to find out that when they came back from that surgery, they said he had an AVM, which is an arteriovenous malformation.

 Donna Figurski 6:02

-For the audience, it’s a it’s a tangle of blood vessels.
+For the audience, it’s it’s a tangle of blood vessels.
 And the neurosurgeon called that a time bomb, it can go off at any time.
 Now, also, they told me it’s congenital.
 So my husband was born with it.